The origins of Customer Reliability Engineering

 If you’re interested in Site Reliability Engineering, you can find some interesting articles here.

-This commitment is usually backed by service credit starting at 10% of your monthly bill, to increase the customer confidence in the Cloud Service Provider (CSP) ability to deliver.
+Service credit usually backs this commitment starting at 10% of your monthly bill, to increase the customer confidence in the Cloud Service Provider (CSP) ability to deliver.

 The issue with current cloud application adoption